 Republicans favour a strong military — not to change the world or to rule it, but to defend the country’s interests when necessary.
 They do not trust the United Nations.

 The neoconservatives (neocons), who ran foreign affairs in the years after 9/11, are the exception rather than the rule in Republican circles.
-Neocons want to use American power to bring freedom and democracy to the world.
+Neocons say they want to use American power to bring freedom and democracy to the world.
 The ongoing disaster in Iraq has discredited them.

 Another exception: even though Republicans are generally against social change, they freed the slaves in the 1860s – the greatest social change the country has ever known.
 But even then their original aim was not to free slaves but simply to keep the number of slave states from growing.
 But once a Republican became president, it led to war and things spun out of control.